zemingyu/meetup-queue/README.md

 ## Background

 [BokkyPooBahs-Ethereum-Workshop](https://www.meetup.com/BokkyPooBahs-Ethereum-Workshop/) has become so popular that the available spots often get fully booked out within a few minutes.
 Since the meetup is about blockchain, why not solving this problem using blockchain?

-## Features
-- [x] Admin rights, create a meetup event
-- [x] Register and deregister user
-- [x] Join and leave an event
-- [x] Add and remove food options, vote for food, find winning food option
-- [ ] Last minute auction - allow people to bid for freed up spots
-- [ ] Authenticate users before each event
-- [ ] Reward/ deduct points
-- [ ] Insurance pool for points penalty
-- [ ] Borrowing/lending points
-- [ ] Reward points for projects - allow users to submit a github repo
-- [ ] Monthly community voting - to decide which gitub repo to award points to
-- [ ] Distribute award points based on number of commits
-- [ ] Replace points with an ERC20 token (which can only be earned, but not bought)
-- [ ] Web frontend
-- [ ] App

 ## Reasons for using the Ropsten network